LeetLLM

 ALiBi (Attention with Linear Biases) doesn't modify embeddings at all.
 Instead, it adds a head-specific linear bias directly to attention scores:

-Imagine you're at a crowded party.
-People standing right next to you speak at full volume, but the farther away someone stands, the quieter they sound, linearly.
-ALiBi works like this: it applies a simple distance penalty to attention scores, so nearby tokens "speak loudly" and distant tokens are naturally muffled.
+ALiBi behaves like a crowded room where nearby speakers are loud and distant speakers are quieter.
+It applies a simple distance penalty to attention scores, so nearby tokens "speak loudly" and distant tokens are naturally muffled.
 Different attention heads act like listeners with different hearing ranges: some focus on nearby whispers, others can hear across the room.

 Attention(Q,K,V)=softmax(QKTdk+B(h))V,Bij(h)=−mh(i−j) for j≤i\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}} + B^{(h)}\right) V,\quad B^{(h)}_{ij} = -m_h(i-j)\ \text{for}\ j \le iAttention(Q,K,V)=softmax(dkQKT+B(h))V,Bij(h)=−mh(i−j) for j≤i